jackwimbish/tenorwisp/README.md

 ### 2. Run the Flutter App (Frontend)

 Once Firebase is configured, you can run the Flutter application.
+If you don't already have it installed, you'll need the Flutter CLI: On mac: `brew install flutter` or use the [official installation](https://docs.flutter.dev/get-started/install)

+Then you can proceed with the following:

 1.  **Get Dependencies:**
     Navigate to the project's root directory and run the following command to fetch all the necessary Flutter packages: